-We are gearing up for the 2016 Heroes Pull for Special Olympics.
-Part of the committee was able to attend the International Law Enforcement Torch Run Conference this past October and came away with some great ideas on how to make this even better.
-The committee is looking forward to the Heroes Pull coming up on Sunday, March 13th, 2016 at Splash Cove in Shawnee Kansas.
+We are gearing up for the 2017 Heroes Pull for Special Olympics.
+Part of the committee was able to attend the International Law Enforcement Torch Run Conference this past September and came away with some great ideas on how to make this even better.
+The committee is looking forward to the Heroes Pull coming up on Sunday, March 12th, 2017 at Splash Cove in Shawnee Kansas.

 We want to make sure you check out our inspiration page.
 These athletes are the reason this event is here.
 They are the reason the committee spends all the hours putting this event together on top of their individual fundraising through other events.
 Please take a moment and read a little bit about the athletes of Special Olympics Kansas.
-One of inspiring athletes and a past participant of the Heroes Pull Chevi Peters was able to go to the Special Olympics World Games this past summer due to the support of events like this one and our donors.
+One of our inspiring athletes and a past participant of the Heroes Pull Chevi Peters was able to go to the Special Olympics World Games this past summer due to the support of events like this one and our donors.

 Each team’s combined weight cannot exceed 1500 lbs.
 The Heroes Pull is open to Police, Fire, EMS, Military, Civic leaders, High School / College Sports Teams, Corporations, Small Businesses, and anyone else that wants to get a team together and be a Hero for Special Olympics.

 Interested in starting your own team?
 Contact us today!

 All of the money raised in this event stays in Kansas with Special Olympics Kansas.
 The money benefits Special Olympics Kansas athletes by providing individuals with intellectual disabilities an opportunity to train and compete in sports and fitness programs.

 Each year, over 5,100 athletes compete with an eye on the gold in an array of 20 different sports ranging from basketball to skiing to track to bowling.
 These competitions mean more than just medals to our athletes, but an opportunity to celebrate their abilities.